ker2x/DearDiary/Writerside/topics/pma.md

 call_controlfp endp
 ```

-But it's only called by the entry point, which isn't user code so we can safely ignore it.
+But it's only called by the entry point, which isn't user code, so we can safely ignore it.
 ```_controlfp : Gets and sets the floating-point control word.```

 Another one, renamed it, also called by the entry point :